Prithviraj Productions

 Prithviraj Productions is an Indian film production and distribution company based in Kochi, Kerala.
 It was established in 2017, by actor Prithviraj Sukumaran, and his wife, Supriya Menon.
-Since then, it has produced and distributed over 10 films.

 History

 Prithviraj Productions debuted in film production through the 2019 Malayalam film 9, directed by Jenuse Mohamed and starring Prithviraj.
 Major part of the filming took place in Manali and Spiti Valley.
 It took more than six months for the post-production.
 Production of the film was completed at a cost lower than the estimated budget.

 Prithviraj Productions has distributed many other language films in Kerala.

 Prithviraj Productions received appreciation from the Central Ministry for their prompt filing and payment of GST taxes.
 The company received the certificate from the Central Board of Indirect Tax, which is under the Union Ministry of Finance.
 This approval relates to the tax payment for the financial year 2022–23.